How to React When Someone Treats You Badly

 Is someone close to you treating you badly?
 When the person treating you badly belongs to your inner circle, you need to make it clear that if they don't change their attitude that you'll put your own well-being first and start avoiding them.

 When someone treats you badly, you have three options: respond intelligently, allow the feeling of overwhelm to take over, or react aggressively.

 It’s not easy to deal with these highly intense, emotional situations because they activate very specific regions of your brain.

 These regions are linked with the survival instinct and often lead us to react aggressively or to flee the threatening situation.

 However, these situations can be managed through emotional intelligence.
 This way neither fear nor anger will be able to control how you react.

 Here are 5 things you need to allow yourself to do so you can react appropriately when someone treats you badly.
 We’re sure you’ll find them truly helpful.

 1. I give myself permission to remember who I am and what I am worth

-When someone treats us badly, they do so by crossing the boundaries of what is acceptable behavior.
-Contempt, harsh words, humiliation, and lies all violate our sense of self-esteem.
+When someone treats you badly, they do so by crossing the boundaries of what is acceptable behavior.
+Thing such as contempt, harsh words, humiliation, and lies violate our sense of self-esteem.